lmorg/murex/gen/root/README.inc.md

         details: |-
           Murex has built-in support for natively manipulating various file formats such as JSON, TOML, YAML, CSV, and commonlog.
 This allows for seamless integration and manipulation of data in various formats.
           <br/><br/>
-          Data types can be explicitly cast and reformatted, but also inferred if preferred.
+          <b>Data types can be explicitly cast and reformatted, but also inferred if preferred.</b>
         link: types/

       - title: Expressions